 - You are entitled to claim them under a multiple support agreement.

-You are considered unmarried on the last day of the tax year if you meet all of the following tests:
+For tax purposes, you are considered unmarried on the last day of the tax year if you meet all of the following tests:

 - You file a separate return.

 - You paid more than half the cost of maintaining your home for the tax year.